Arthur R. Nichols, Landscape Architect

 - Born in Springfield, Massachusetts on April 15, 1881

-- Attended Massachusetts Institute of Technology, was first graduate of its landscape architecture program in 1902
+- First graduate of Massachusetts Institute of Technology landscape architecture program in 1902

 - Key player in establishing the field of landscape architecture in MN